By J.P. Anderson By J.P. Anderson | December 1, 2023 | Food & Drink Feature Community

 63 W. Grand Ave. / Website

-This Lettuce Entertain You sushi fave is so dedicated to its spirit-free offerings that they have their own menu—the N.W.A, as in "nothin' with alcohol).
-The newest addition is The Glitter Bomb, which is a shot of strawberry cordial and fresh coconut water (with some edible glitter) dropped into housemade banana soda.
+This Lettuce Entertain You sushi fave is so dedicated to its spirit-free offerings that they have their own menu—the N.W.A, as in “nothin' with alcohol”).
+A top pick is The Glitter Bomb, which is a shot of strawberry cordial and fresh coconut water (with some edible glitter) dropped into housemade banana soda.

 435 N. Clark St., alley / Website

 Staying clear-headed at this beloved tiki bar can be particularly challenging given the boozy nature of most of the libations on offer (we’re looking at you, Rum Barrel).
-Now there’s a solution that involves neither club soda nor cranberry: Undead Reckoning, a spirit-free version of the classic rum-based Dead Reckoning, this one made with tangy verjus rouge that imitates the red wine notes normally contributed by late bottle vintage port.
+Now there’s a solution that involves neither club soda nor cranberry: Honeycrisp Nombie, made with Honeycrisp apple syrup, nonalcoholic Amaro, Verjus Blanc and a sprinkling of cinnamon.

 530 N. Wabash Ave. / Website

-Photography by: Jonathan Borba / Unsplash; Daisies photo by Ryan Gorey; LondonHouse photo by Amy Ulivieri
+Photography by: Jonathan Borba / Unsplash; Daisies photo by Ryan Gorey; LondonHouse photo by Amy Ulivieri; Arbella photo by Mistey Nguyen; Dearly Beloved photo by Marisa Klug-Mortaya